 Posting notices or sending notices home to parents should not be done without the Directors prior approval.

 CAREGIVER BACKGROUND CHECKS/ REPORTING TO CENTER

-Per HFS 12.7 (1): Caregivers must notify the Director as soon as possible, but no later than the person’s next working day, when any of the following occurs:
+Per DCF 12.7 (1): Caregivers must notify the Director, but no later than the person’s next working day, when any of the following occurs:

 The person has been convicted of a crime.

 The person has been or is being investigated by any government agency for any other act, offense, or omission, including an investigation related to the abuse or neglect, or threat of abuse or neglect, to a child or other client, or an investigation related to misappropriation of a client’s property.

 The person has a governmental finding substantiated against them of abuse or neglect of a client or of misappropriation of a client’s property.

 In the case of a position for which the person must be credentialed by the department of regulation and licensing, the person has been denied a license, or the person’s license has been restricted or otherwise limited.

 DRESS CODE

 The Center’s image is determined in large by the appearance and conduct of our employees.
-Remember you are a professional, please dress accordingly.
+Staff members should dress professionally at all times.
 Clothing needs to be clean and wrinkle-free.
 Practice good hygiene and dress for success.
 Uniforms may be required.
-No body piercing other than earrings may be worn.
+No body piercings other than earrings may be worn.

 STAFF CHILDCARE

-Staff is encouraged not to provide personal childcare for families out of the center as this may become a conflict of interest.
+Staff is discouraged from providing personal childcare for families out of the center as this may become a conflict of interest.

 ABSENCE DUE TO ILLNESS

-The Center must be notified at least 1 1/2 hours before the employee’s scheduled start time.
-A call from someone other than the employee will not be accepted.
+The Center must be notified at least 1.5 hours before the employee’s scheduled start time.
+A call from someone other than the employee will not be accepted, unless under dire medical emergency.
 If an employee is absent for more than 2 consecutive days, a physician’s written excuse must be handed in before the employee can return to work.

 SECURITY AND SAFETY